 John Fryer-Spedding was born in Cumbria in 1937.
 He was educated at Trinity College, Cambridge graduating with a MA in Law.
 John joined the Royal Green Jackets and served for ten years in Germany, Cyprus and Borneo - he retired as a Major in 1968.
 John and his wife, Clare, moved into his ancestral home of Mirehouse (dating from 1666) in 1969 and in 1978 opened their home and gardens to the public offering a wide range of facilities and educational opportunities.

 In 1976 John founded The Lake District Calvert Trust as a Centre for people with disabilities to enjoy outdoor activities in beautiful countryside.
 The Centre now welcomes over 3,000 people every year.
 Following its success, Calvert Trust Centres were opened at Kielder in Northumbria in 1984 and on Exmoor in 1996.
-John has served on a number of voluntary bodies dedicated to enhancing the economy, cultural and community engagement.
+John has served on several voluntary bodies dedicated to enhancing the economy, cultural and community engagement.

 He is a former President of the Royal Forestry Society, and remains a member of its Council, currently a Vice-President of the Cumbria Community Foundation and continues to be a Fellow of the Wordsworth Trust, Vice-President of the Tennyson Society and values his involvement with the Keswick Beekeepers Association.